 Textual Development of the Tosefta

 A process similar to what I have shown with the reconstructed words of Gaius occurred in the Tosefta, but the nature of the Tosefta makes it more difficult to trace.
 For the sake of clarity, let me recall the order of the laws in the Tosefta.
-The first laws (1-4) deal with the return of a stolen object that has changed and include a principled formulation of the law of shinui.
+The first Halakhot (1-4) deal with the return of a stolen object that has changed and include a principled formulation of the law of shinui.
 As I have shown above, Halakhah 5 (the stolen beam) is related to these laws both in terms of its subject matter and its wording.
-Halakhot 6-7 are formulated differently for they do not deal with the thief, but in content, they are related to Halakhah 5.
+Halakhot 6-7 are formulated differently for they do not deal with the robber, but in content, they are related to Halakhah 5.
 The law of the man who builds the ruin of his neighbor is largely a mirror image of the law of the beam.
-In the law of the beam, a person builds his own house using the materials of another, while in the law of squats in another’s ruin, a person builds with his materials on the property of another.
+In the law of the beam, a person builds his own house using the materials of another, while in the law of entering another’s ruin, a person builds with his materials on the property of another.
 In other words, the laws deal with two sides of the same problem.

-However, the apparent similarity between Halakhah 5 and Halakhahs 6-7 exposes a gap and perhaps even a contradiction between them.
+However, the apparent similarity between Halakhah 5 and Halakhot 6-7 exposes a gap and perhaps even a contradiction between them.
 From the law of the stolen beam, it is clear that according to the letter of the law, the building should be dismantled and the beam returned, as held by Beit Shammai.
-Beit Hillel rules that the value of the beam is returned because of the regulation regarding repenters.
-According to the same logic, the opposite ruling would have been appropriate in the law of the one who squats on ruined property.
-The man who enters the ruined house of his neighbor is the thief, but when he leaves, he is the ‘repenter’ who must be cared for.
-If the repentant squatter wants to take his building materials, both the letter of the law and the ‘regulation of the repenters’ should allow him to take them.
-Nevertheless, the determination of the Tosefta (and according to the view of Rashbag, Beit Hillel) does not allow him!
+Beit Hillel rules that the value of the beam is returned for the benefit of the repentants.
+According to the same logic, the opposite ruling would have been appropriate in the law of the one who builds on his neighbor's ruin.
+The man who enters the ruined house of his neighbor is like a thief, and when he leaves, he is the ‘repenter’ who must be cared for.
+If the repentant squatter wants to take his building materials, both the letter of the law and the ‘benefit of the repentants’ should allow him to take them.
+Nevertheless, the determination of the Tosefta (and according to the view of RSBG, Beit Hillel) does not allow him!
 To explain the law of the squatter, one must assume that there is another legal reason that prevents the reconstructed building from being dismantled.
 If there is such a reason, it should also apply in the case of the stolen beam.
-Therefore, even in the case of the law of the beam, the building should not be dismantled regardless of the ‘regulation of the repenters’.
+Therefore, even in the case of the law of the beam, the building should not be dismantled regardless of the ‘benefit of the repentants.’

 Although the bottom line in both laws is the same, the basic logic reflected in each is contradictory to the other.
 In other words, it appears that Halakhah 5 and Halakhot 6-7 come from different sources and are based on different (and somewhat contradictory) legal principles.
-This conclusion arises not only from an internal analysis of the legal rationale but also from a comparison of the laws in the Tosefta with parallels in other rabbinic sources.
+This conclusion arises not only from an internal analysis of the legal rationale but also from a comparison of the laws in the Tosefta with parallels in other Rabbinic sources.